nesi/support-docs/docs/Storage/Long-Term_Storage/Long-Term_Storage_Service.md

 > behaviours or features that you like, suggestions for improvements,
 > transfers taking too long, etc.

-> ### Retrievals {#retrieval}
->
-> Some users of Nearline have reported that attempts to retrieve files
-> from tape using `nlget` (see below) will not retrieve all files.
-> Instead, only some files will come back, and the job will finish with
-> the following output:
->
->     recall failed some syncs might still run (042)
->
-> We are aware of this problem, which we believe to be caused by the
-> Nearline job timing out while waiting for a tape drive to become
-> available.
-If some of the requested files are still on the Nearline
-> staging disk, they will be retrieved despite the lack of a free tape
-> drive.
->
-> This problem or one like it may also occur if you attempt to retrieve
-> multiple files, together adding to a large amount of data, from
-> nearline.
->
-> Unfortunately, a proper fix requires a fundamental redesign and
-> rebuild of the Nearline server architecture, work that is on hold
-> pending decisions regarding the direction in which we take NeSI\'s
-> data services.
-We appreciate your patience as we work through these
-> decisions.
->
-> In the meantime, if you encounter this problem, the recommended
-> workaround is to wait a couple of hours (or overnight, if at the end
-> of a day) and try again once a tape drive is more likely to be free.
-> You may have to try several times, waiting between each attempt.
-We
-> apologise for any inconvenience caused to you by tape drive
-> contention.

 Long-Term Storage Service
 =========================